 Painting or drawing can be very therapeutic.
 Sometimes I paint an object that reminds me of the animal.
 I have even painted the colors of my grief.
 I have made quilts where every stitch was a meditation of love.

 My veterinary class lost two classmates in a short time.
-At each of their memorial, I made a promise to them that I would help as many animals as I could in their honor.
+At each of their memorials, I made a promise to them that I would help as many animals as I could in their honor.
 I do the same for the patients I lose as well.
 I funnel my grief into being of service to as many animals as possible.
 I would like to think that is what our deceased pets would want us to do.

 I often light candles for a set amount of time after a particularly difficult loss.
 I say a prayer, let myself cry and honor the transition.